On minimal representation-infinite algebras: On the classification

 Case II is more complicated and there is in general no chance to describe the module categories as the above example shows.
 Nevertheless this case seems to allow a classification into finitely many families.
 I started this project by finding necessary conditions on $R$ ensuring that the algebra is minimal representation-infinite, but I finally flinched from producing another list.

 Case III means to classify the minimal representation-infinite ray categories with at most $9$ points and this is a finite problem.
 But already the case of $3$ points treated by Fischbacher in his diploma thesis published in \cite{Fisch3} leads to very many algebras and this shows that a general classification makes no sense.
-However as mentioned in \cite[section 3.8]{BGRS} Fischbachers list was a decisive help in finding the structure theorem for non-deep contours.